open-esq/regulationcrowdfunding/corporate_form.md

 In order to accept an incoming transfer of Primal Token, an Ethereum address must have a Validation Token.
 The Validation Token must, at the very least, verify that the owner of the Ethereum address has submitted his/her name and mailing address so that it can be recorded onto Primal ETH's corporate ledger.
 The Token must also be non-transferable so that another unregistered ETH address cannot use it to purchase our stock, and also so the token doesn't end up on a secondary market.

-Ideally, the corporate ledger would be updated automatically.
+In an open world, the corporate ledger would be updated automatically.
 Here is an example of what our ledger should reflect:

 Eth Address | Name | Address | Shares
 ------------ | ------------- | ------------- | -------------